Manchester City Centre: Supporting open businesses29th Oct 2020

 - Corporate event venues are open for off-site meetings, training and presentations

-- Manchester city centre’s many quality hotels are all open and welcoming guests including Hilton, Dakota, Abode, Malmaison, Hyatt, Hyatt House, Mercure, INNSIDE by Melia, Lowry Hotel, Jury’s Inn, Native, Whitworth Locke, Macdonald Hotel & Spa, DoubleTree Hilton
+- Hotels are open: Hilton, Dakota, Abode, Malmaison, Hyatt, Hyatt House, Mercure, INNSIDE by Melia, Lowry Hotel, Jury’s Inn, Native, Whitworth Locke, Macdonald Hotel & Spa, DoubleTree Hilton

 - The BID’s information officers, Manchester’s ‘City Hosts’, are on the streets to help returning workers and visitors